vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 - `mail.default.from_filter`: accepts a domain name or a full email address as value

 .. note::
-   The `mail.default.from_filter` works only for `odoo-bin` configurations or the default Odoo email server, otherwise this parameter can be set using the `from_filter` field on `ir.mail_server`.
+   The `mail.default.from_filter` works only for `odoo-bin` configurations or the default Leansoft email server, otherwise this parameter can be set using the `from_filter` field on `ir.mail_server`.

 The field can be a domain name or an entire email address, or it can remain empty.
 If the sender's